 Delightful Zebra-Striped Matcha Shortbread Cookies made with only 6 ingredients.
 They are easier to make than they look and totally worth the effort.

 Do you still remember my previous Zebra-Striped Shortbread Cookies?
-These Zebra-Striped Matcha Shortbread Cookies are the matcha version from those cookies.
-This time, I use matcha cookie dough instead of chocolate dough for these cookies and alternating the layers with vanilla cookie dough.
+These Zebra-Striped Matcha Shortbread Cookies are the matcha version of those cookies.
+This time, I used matcha cookie dough instead of chocolate dough for these cookies and alternated the layers with vanilla cookie dough.

-It looks complicated, but trust me that it is much easier than you think to pull off.
-If you have watched the previous video tutorial, I believe that you know that these cookies are so easy to make.
+It looks complicated, but trust me it is much easier than you think to pull off.
 You don’t need any rolling at all.
-The layers and shape are all created by hands.
+The layers and shapes are all created by hand.
 They are made into a log and when you are ready to bake, you just need to slice it into thin layers with a knife.

 You start by making the basic vanilla and matcha shortbread cookie dough.
 I already have my ideal ratio from my previous Matcha Shortbread Cookies.
 After you have made both flavors, it is time to layer them.